eclipxe13/XLSXExporter/README.md

 [![Total Downloads][badge-downloads]][downloads]

 PHP Office Open XML Spreadsheet (xlsx) Exporter is a project to write xlsx files using PHP.
-I recommend you to checkout the project [PHPExcel](https://github.com/PHPOffice/PHPExcel) that has an excellent support for this kind of files.
+I recommend you to check out the project [PHPExcel](https://github.com/PHPOffice/PHPExcel) that has an excellent support for this kind of files.

 I create this project because PHPExcel does not fit my needs.